otto-link/GNodeGUI/README.md

 # GNodeGUI

-GNodeGUI is a C++ graphical node editor library aimed at providing a flexible and customizable interface for building and manipulating nodes in a graphical context.
+GNodeGUI is a C++ graphical node editor library aimed at providing an interface for building and manipulating nodes in a graphical context.

 ![Screenshot_2024-10-09_19-13-17](https://github.com/user-attachments/assets/3362ae46-47ee-4add-b7fd-9f143d8d887c)